the-muppet2/defcat-website/public/docs/ADMIN_GUIDE.md

 1. **Start** - Marks submission as "in_progress"
    - Use this when you begin working on the deck
-   - Moves it out of the pending queue
+   - Moves it out of the submitted queue -> pending queue

 2. **Reject** - Marks submission as "rejected"
    - Use this if the submission can't be fulfilled
    - Consider adding notes about why (future feature)

+3. **Finish** - Marks submission as "complete"
+   - Moves it out of the pending queue
+   - Links to the users profile and marks it as complete
 ---

 ## Products Management